Materials-Consortia/OPTIMADE/optimade.rst

 nframes
 ~~~~~~~

-- **Description**: The number of the frames in the trajectory as exposed by the API.
+- **Description**: The number of frames in the trajectory as exposed by the API.
-  This value may deviate from the number steps used to calculate the trajectory.
+  This value may deviate from the number of steps used to calculate the trajectory.
   E.g., for a 10 ps simulation with calculation steps of 1 fs where data is stored once every 50 fs, nframes = 200.
 - **Type**: integer
 - **Requirements/Conventions**: